jack-kerouac/betterplace_apidocs/README.md

 ## General information

-* All request have to https
+* All request have to be via https protocol
-* The response format is json, the request-extention .json
+* The response format is json, the request format extention .json
-* The response language is definde by the URL-language-section (/en/, /de/ (default), …)
+* The response language is defined by the URL-language-prefix (/en/, /de/ (default), …)
 * We support [Cross-origin resource sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), so no proxy or JSONP is required
-* No Authentication: All api calls are public at the moment but there will be feature that require a authentication in the future.
+* No Authentication: All api calls are public at the moment but there will be feature that require authentication in the future.
-* All responses are cached for 5 minutes at the moment

 ### Request parameter format

-The `order` and `facet` request parameter accept multiple key-value-parameter.
+The `order` and `facet` request parameters accept multiple key-value-parameter.
 We use the same convention as the [Google Static Maps API V2](https://developers.google.com/maps/documentation/staticmaps/#URL_Parameters).

 Example: `foo:bar|lorem:ipsum`